Defining a Writing Pen Knife in California

 - Up to three years of incarceration

 Defenses Against Writing Pen Knife Charges

 We are here to help if you have been charged under PC 20910 in California.
-Our criminal defense lawyers in Los Angeles know what it takes to help clients in your position.
+Our criminal defense lawyers in Los Angeles know what it takes to assist clients in your position.
 We can take steps to show that:

-- You didn’t have a writing pen knife OR
+- You didn’t have a writing pen knife

 - You were legally allowed to have a writing pen knife

 - You were subjected to an unlawful search